 Under this option, Regional Water Boards could reduce the routine chronic toxicity monitoring frequency for those dischargers that meet the requirements for qualifying for a reduced monitoring schedule.
-Eligible non-storm water NPDES dischargers, including POTW dischargers, that are authorized to discharge at a rate of 5 MGD or greater, could have an approved reduction in routine monitoring frequency from one chronic toxicity test per calendar month to one per calendar quarter.
+Eligible non-storm water NPDES dischargers, including POTW dischargers, that are authorized to discharge at a rate of 5 MGD or greater, could have an approved reduction in routine monitoring frequency from one chronic toxicity test per calendar month to one per calendar quarter, or two tests per calendar year for dischargers with high dilution and that conduct additional monitoring.
 Eligible non-storm water NPDES dischargers, including POTW dischargers, which are authorized to discharge at a rate of less than 5 MGD, could have an approved reduced frequency in routine monitoring from one chronic toxicity test per calendar quarter to two chronic toxicity tests per calendar year.
-However, it is anticipated that under this option most Non-storm water NPDES dischargers would be required to conduct either monthly or quarterly routine chronic toxicity monitoring in accordance with their authorized rate of discharge.
+However, it is anticipated that under this option most non-storm water NPDES dischargers would be required to conduct either monthly, quarterly, or biannual routine chronic toxicity monitoring in accordance with their authorized rate of discharge.
 Regional Water Boards currently determine the routine monitoring frequency for non-storm water NPDES dischargers within their regions, including a reduced monitoring frequency where appropriate.
 Therefore, allowing Regional Water Boards to approve a reduction in the chronic toxicity routine monitoring frequency for eligible dischargers is not likely to result in less frequent chronic toxicity routine monitoring than exists in current non-storm water NPDES permits.

 Under this option, the routine monitoring frequency for acute toxicity would be determined by the Water Boards for those dischargers that are determined to have a reasonable potential for acute toxicity.
 The routine monitoring frequency would not be less than once per calendar year.
 This is consistent with the current conditions for routine acute toxicity monitoring.
 However, under this option flow-through acute toxicity monitoring cannot be substituted for acute toxicity routine monitoring.
 Therefore, under this option board staff anticipates little or no change in acute toxicity routine monitoring frequencies for those facilities that do not employ flow-through acute toxicity monitoring.
 For those facilities that demonstrate reasonable potential for acute toxicity and use a flow-through acute toxicity system, the dischargers will need to conduct static acute toxicity tests at a frequency determined by the Regional Water Board, but not less than once per calendar year.